How Much Does It Cost to Hire an Assistant?

-We’ve identified 6 key factors that influence how much it costs to hire an assistant.
-In this article, we’ll explain each of these factors in detail and outline the price you can expect to pay for the 4 main types of assistants—based on whether they’re US-based in-person, US-based virtual, or international and virtual.
+Discover the 6 key factors that influence how much it costs to hire an assistant and the price you can expect to pay for the 4 main types of assistants.

-Business owners and entrepreneurs often ask us, “how much does it cost to hire an assistant?”
+The number one question we get asked by business owners and entrepreneurs alike at Persona is: “How much does it cost to hire an assistant?”

 Our answer is… it depends.
 It all depends on what you want and what you need.